Routstr/protocol/RIP-04.md

 - Eval services are the source of trust in the marketplace, providing objective, third-party benchmarks.
 - Each report results in a set of benchmark scores, enabling transparent provider comparison and ranking.

+---

+## TODO

+- [ ] Implement independent evaluation (eval) services for LLM providers
+- [ ] Scan Nostr for all advertised providers
+- [ ] Run anonymized, randomized, proxied evaluation jobs
+- [ ] Publish benchmark reports for each provider (Kind 31555)
+- [ ] Support free and paid report tiers
+- [ ] Measure and report quality, latency, and cost metrics
+- [ ] Publish standard ratings to Nostr
+- [ ] Limit eval jobs to ≤5% of overall requests
+- [ ] Make public evals modular component of the protocol